tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 057.md

 - Arken asks Lucretia about the Phylactery.
 She insists it's not the original after study with the Academy mages.
 - Sihrr catches something odd from a comment Silas made about the Phylactery not being found.
 - We head back out the Temple Gate towards Emberwood.
+- We come home to Milando sitting in our house, smoking a pipe, eating some cheese.
+-